PrimaMateria/blog/primamateria-blog/content/hive/index.md

 cells for, probably, some more exotic use cases.
 In my own config I decided the cell to contain everything, and I named in "PrimaMateria".

+TODO: create directory and add cellsFrom

-## Cell Block
+# Cell Block

-As mentioned, cell blocks are construction blocks of the cell.
+Cell blocks are construction blocks of the cell.
 They are of different types, and then the type defines what kind of transformations will happen to the blocks when harvested, and may have different actions associated with them.
 The actions are more related to the Standard platform, and I don't use them at all.
 Later on I will present an approach I observed in Lord-Valen's configuration and then my own structure.

+TODO: rewrite to focus the tutorial

 The cell block types I am using in my configuration are only:

 - **functions** - the most versatile type, that can be used for NixOS modules
 - **nixosConfigurations** - block of this type returns list of NixOS system configurations, and uses the Bee module

-- **homeConfigurations** - simalarly the block returns list of Home Manager configurations.
-It is, as well, using the Bee module.
+TODO: migrate nixos configuration to cellblock TODO: explain findLoad

 # Bee